diegosperes/betchallenge/Readme.md

 - Validate a message content pattern.
 - Integrate with a CI/CD
-- Benchmark to measure how many works should I use.
+- Benchmark to measure how many workers should I use.
 - Refactor application, the integration with the worker.
 - Refactor models
 - Some bugs